 The site was impacted by bushfires in January 2020, and the former buildings on the site have recently been demolished (although the chair lift infrastructure is still intact).
 The groundsurface at the proposed Staff Accommodation site dips gently south, and is grass-covered with some mature eucalyptus trees.
-The groundsurface at the Guest Facilities, Resort Operations Centre and Access Road is relatively flat, and the groundsurface is bare (due to the recent demolition works).
-The groundsurface at the proposed wastewater treatment plant slopes gently north, and it is assumed that some cut-to-fill earthworks will be required here.
+The groundsurface at the Guest Facilities, Work Shop and Access Road is relatively flat, and the groundsurface is bare (due to the recent demolition works).